How we continue to serve our community through COVID-19

 HOURS OF OPERATION

-We will be answering our phone and monitoring emails from 9 am to 5 pm Monday to Friday, and 10 am to 4 pm Saturday to Sunday.
-Most services are available by appointment only.
+We are open from 9 am to 5 pm Monday to Friday, and 10 am to 4 pm Saturday to Sunday.

 Please call us at 519-824-3091 or email us at firstname.lastname@example.org during business hours, with any questions you may have.
 If you have an emergency after hours, still call our main line and follow the prompts to report an after-hours emergency.

 Contactless adoptions have been going very well.
-During COVID-19, we have found #HappyTails for hundreds of animals (and counting)!
+During COVID-19, we have found #HappyTails for 800 animals (and counting)!
 They are now in loving homes living their best life.

 Our virtual and/or phone adoption meetings will continue by appointment only.
 Please visit our Available Animals webpage to view all of our animals available for adoption and to view our contactless adoption process.
 If you see an animal you like, that would be a good match for your family/home, follow this process to bring home your new furry family member.